-Financial Gearing is the management of capital of the organizations by maintaining the proper proportion of debt and equity so that the organization should not face any problem in future and so it is about deciding whether go for issue of shares or borrowing of funds as issue of equity will change the dilution and control and borrowing will increase finance cost.
+Financial Gearing is the management of capital of the organizations by maintaining the proper proportion of debt and equity so that the organization should not face any problem in the future.
+So it is about deciding whether going for the issue of shares or borrowing of funds as an issue of equity will change the dilution and control, and borrowing will increase finance cost.

-There are other formulas as well through which it can be measured, but this is the most comprehensive ratio.
+There are other formulas through which it can be measured, but this is the most comprehensive ratio.

-- Long term debt refers to the debt which is to be repaid after a period of one year.
+- Short-term debt refers to the debt to be repaid within one year.

-- Equity refers to the amount of capital raised from the shareholders of the company through the issuance of the common shares or the preference shares.
+- Equity refers to the amount of capital raised from the company’s shareholders through the issuance of the common shares or the preference shares.

 How to Calculate Financial Gearing?

-After calculating the amount of short term debt in step 1, calculate the amount of money raised by the company through the long term debt mode, i.e., the debt which is payable by the company after the period of the next one year.
-It is shown under the head long term liability in the company’s balance sheet.
+After calculating the amount of short-term debt in step 1, calculate the amount of money raised by the company through the long-term debt mode, i.e., the debt which is payable by the company after the next year.
+It is shown under the long-term head liability in its balance sheet.

-After calculating the long term liability in step 2, calculate the capital lease amount, i.e., the lease where the lessor only finances the lease, and all the other ownership related rights of the property is with the lessee
+After calculating the long-term liability in step 2, calculate the capital lease amount, i.e., the lease where the lessor only finances the lease, and all the other ownership-related rights of the property are with the lessee.

-In this step amount of the shareholder’s equity in the company will be calculated.
-It is the amount of funds raised by issuing the preference shares and common shares.
+The number of funds raised by issuing the preference shares and common shares.
+In this step, the amount of the shareholder’s equity in the company will be calculated.
 This amount will be shown under the shareholder’s equity section under the liabilities section of the balance sheet.